 Recently Dormammu has been represented as a “Hell-Lord” in his comic book appearances.
 He has been shown in both X-Infernus and Captain Britain and MI-13 as a member of Hell’s leadership alongside Mephisto, Satannish, Blackheart, and Hela.
 This is odd as it directly contradicts significant aspects of Dormammu’s history and prior description of the Dark Dimension.
 This may be the result of writers taking a cue from Dormammu’s appearances in Hellcat and X-Men: Magik in addition to certain retcons such as the Mindless Ones being the creations of Plokta.

 Major Story Arcs

 Versus Doctor Strange

 After telling the Ancient One that he wants to take over the Earth dimension Doctor Strange went to the Dark Dimension to stop him.
-Strange was much more powerful than he had anticipated and defeated all of his minions.
-Even Dormammu had used up so much of his energy in battle that the barrier holding the Mindless Ones was weakened.
+Strange was much stronger than he had anticipated and defeated all of his minions.
+Even Dormammu had used up so much of his energy in a battle that the barrier holding the Mindless Ones was weakened.
 Dormmamu then fled to restore this barrier.
 Strange offered his power to help not wanting the Dark Dimension to be destroyed.
-Dormammu felt honor bound to Dr. Strange and agreed to not interfere with the Earth Dimension.
+Dormammu felt honor-bound to Dr. Strange and agreed not to interfere with the Earth Dimension.

 Revenge and Return